-Many flash fiction pieces start in media res, which means that we start in the middle of the story, rather than the beginning.
+Many flash pieces start in media res, which means that it starts in the middle of the story, rather than the beginning.
 This roundabout way of writing the plot could help crunch down on the amount of details the story needs to be effectively told.

 Flash fiction example: Everyone Cried by Lydia Davis.
 The story begins in the middle of its moral: all adults want to be kids, sometimes.
 Though there isn’t a clear plot to the story, it succinctly points out the irony and duality of adulthood.

 Flash borrows a lot from the methods of poetry, especially in terms of figurative language and literary devices.